 For confirmation: ね (ne)

-When this particle is used at the end of the sentence with a rising intonation, it indicates confirmation.
+When this particle is used at the end of a sentence with a rising intonation, it indicates confirmation.
 It’s like saying “right?” “isn’t it?” in English.

 For extra emphasis: よ (yo)